 An excellent experience builds a sense of exclusivity and makes you want to spread the word about the company, which leads us to the next point…

 People trust recommendations from friends and family more than they could ever trust ads of a brand promoting itself.
-That is, word of mouth is one of the most effective forms of marketing and Tesla knows this well.
+That is, word of mouth is one of the most effective forms of marketing and the Tesla branding strategy leverages that well.

 And so, from the beginning, Tesla has had a solid referral program that further motivates customers to share their great experiences with the company and its products.
 If you haven’t already, consider creating an exciting referral program for your company that motivates your customers to spread the word amongst their friends and family.